josephabbudd-web/kickfyne/README.md

 💲 kickfyne screen remove-item «screen-package-name» «[*]item name» ...
 ```

-## October 27, 2025
+## User configuration with AppTabs and DocTabs screens

-Added user configuration to the AppTabs and DocTabs screens.
 With user configuration

  * The first TabItem following the settings tab is selected at startup.
  * After the user selects the settings tab, makes a change and clicks the dismiss button, the settings tab gets unselected and the previously selected tab is selected.